-As employees of the Institute, each of us is responsible for making sure his or her conduct fully complies with all laws and regulations as well as Institute policies.
-The Institute expects employees with knowledge of specific acts that s/he reasonably believes violate the law or Institute policy to disclose those acts to an appropriate Institute official.
+As employees of the Institute, each of us is responsible for making sure his/her conduct fully complies with all laws and regulations as well as Institute policies.
+The Institute expects employees with knowledge of specific acts that he/she reasonably believes violate the law or Institute policy to disclose those acts to an appropriate Institute official.

-If an employee believes s/he has been the subject of retaliation for making a good-faith disclosure, s/he is encouraged to contact her/his supervisor or one of the following offices: Human Resources, JPL Ethics Office, Audit Services and Institute Compliance, or the Office of General Counsel.
+If an employee believes he/she has been the subject of retaliation for making a good-faith disclosure, he/she is encouraged to contact his/herher/his supervisor or one of the following offices: Human Resources, JPL Ethics Office, Audit Services and Institute Compliance, or the Office of General Counsel.
 Anyone with questions or concerns regarding inappropriate or improper activities within the Institute may use one of the anonymous reporting mechanisms outlined below: